 Now that I think of it, my expectations may need a little recalibrating.
 Not to be confused with quitting, by recalibration I mean to reacquaint myself with the “why” behind what I’m doing.
 Why go running, after all, if you’re not reaching your measures?
 If it makes you feel like a failure, what’s the point?

 Some years ago, my wife and I lived in Chicago where I loved to jog along the busy streets.
 Of course, I was younger then, more fleet of foot, not yet a father.
-All that hustle and bustle seemed to surge up through the concrete sidewalk and into my legs.
+All that big city hustle and bustle seemed to surge up through the concrete sidewalk and into my legs.
 At the risk of sounding cliché, it felt like flying.

 There were hard days, too.
 One in particular, I remember thinking I’d lost my darn mind—so many cars, so much exhaust.
 The July sun might as well been six inches from the top of my head.
 Distracted, I turned the corner and nearly bowled over a woman in a wheelchair enjoying some shade.
 In response to my effusive apology, she said, “I’d give anything to trade with you.”